 Access at airports

 ANAFE (the National Association of Border Assistance to Foreigners – Association nationale d’assistance aux frontières pour les étrangers) is, an organisation that provides assistance to foreigners in airports.
 In its Annual report published in September 2020, the organisation highlighted several difficulties in accessing the right of asylum at airports.
 According to the latter, there is a general lack of information on the right to seek asylum and difficulties occur in the registration of asylum claims at the border.
-It further highlighs the important role of the Police in practice and the obstacles it may create regarding the asylum application.
-Similar issued ar further described below under the Border procedure (border and transit zones).
+It further highlights the important role of the Police in practice and the obstacles it may create regarding the asylum application.
+The same difficulties have been reported by ANAFE in a report published in January 2022.
+Similar issues are further described below under the Border procedure (border and transit zones).

 Article L.213-2 Ceseda.